Tae-uni/snapjournal/docs/Developer_Notes/Proxy.md

-#Proxy
+# Proxy

 ## What is Proxy
-A proxy server is a system or router that provides a gateway between users and the internet. and intermediary server that retrieves data from an Interent source, such as a webpage.
+A proxy server is a system or router that provides a gateway between users and the internet. and intermediary server that retrieves data from an Internet source, such as a webpage.
 They act as additional data security boundaries protecting users from malicious activity on the internet.

 ## Types of Proxy Servers
 There are many different types of proxy servers such as Anonymous Proxy, SIP Proxy, etc...
 But in this document, let's talk about only `Forward Proxy Server` and `Reverse Proxy Server`.